For the 2026 school year, there is 1 community college serving 3,165 students in Warren, Ohio.

 There is 1 community colleges serving 3,165 students in Warren, OH.

-What is community college diversity score in Warren, OH?
+What is the community college diversity score in Warren, OH?

 Community colleges in Trumbull County, OH have a diversity score of 0.52, which is lower than the national average of 0.74 (compared to national diversity statistics).

-How diverse are community college in Warren, OH?
+How diverse are community colleges in Warren, OH?

 Community colleges in Warren, OH have approximately 20% minority enrollment, with the majority being Black.